biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 # Qurro + QIIME 2 "Moving Pictures" Tutorial
-*Note: this tutorial uses Qurro v0.5.0.*
+*Note: this tutorial uses Qurro v0.6.0, and is intended to be run using QIIME 2 2019.7 or later.*

 ## 0. Introduction